-- There is a high demand for move on accommodation with over 10,000 individuals on the Housing Register waiting for a council house.
-In the past year, a lack of turnover in council stock has contributed to a lack of temporary and safe accommodation - Future safe accommodation provision needs to be located to best reflect the high demand areas in our Borough and surrounding neighbours, as well as the varied needs where we have gaps, such as those with complex needs, single men and women and LGBTQ victims - A wider understanding of the issues faced by DA victims when trying to place them in accommodation is crucial.
-The lack of safe accommodation for victims with complex needs is resulting in them being placed in unsuitable accommodation.
-This can result in the victim being subject to further abuse or resulting in other victims being put at risk - 19% of the victims who were placed in temporary accommodation had additional needs they were engaging with services for, other than domestic abuse.
+- 77% of referrals to our Wigan based refuge provision are turned away, mainly due to a lack of accommodation. - There is a high demand for move on accommodation with over 10,000 individuals on the Housing Register waiting for a council house.
+In the past year, a lack of turnover in council stock has contributed to a lack of temporary and safe accommodation. - Future safe accommodation provision needs to be located to best reflect the high demand areas in our Borough and surrounding neighbours, as well as the varied needs where we have gaps, such as those with Complex needs, Single Men and Women and LGBTQ victims. - A wider understanding of the issues faced by DA victims when trying to place them in accommodation is crucial.
+The lack of safe accommodation for victims with complex needs, is resulting in them being placed in unsuitable accommodation, which can result in the victim being subject to further abuse or resulting in other victims being put at risk. - 19% of the victims who were placed in temporary accommodation had additional needs they were engaging with services for, other than domestic abuse.
 75% of these cases, were placed in B&B/Hotels & over half of these presented with Mental Health conditions.

-- Due to certain rules within refuge accommodation some families are at risk from being separated putting them through further emotional trauma or at risk of returning to the perpetrator - Data inconsistencies and gaps across services when recording DA victim's information has impacted accuracy of analysis.
-Data improvement plans across services and organisations who support DA victims must be put in place to create a consistent dataset.
-This will allow accurate analysis to inform decision making and improve services and the experience for DA victims
+- Due to certain rules within refuge accommodation some families are at risk from being separated putting them through further emotional trauma or at risk of returning to the perpetrator. - Data inconsistencies and gaps across services when recording DA victim's information has impacted accuracy of analysis.
+Data improvement plans across services and organisations who support DA victims must be put in place to create a consistent dataset which allows accurate analysis to inform decision making and improve services and the experience for DA victims.